Pterodactyl Ascender: Variants

 The final aircraft design and produced by Pterodactyl was based on the Easy Riser wing and was a tribute to the Wright Flyer.
 The Light Flyer introduced practical improvements over the original Wright brothers design, such as wheeled landing gear instead of fixed skids, allowing taxiing.
-The aircraft was introduced in 1984 at a price of USD$5400, but only about five were sold.
+The aircraft was introduced in 1984 at a price of USD5400, but only about five were sold.